MoustacheCode/fry-me-to-the-moon/README.md

 - Co-Pilot was used to help generate Bootstrap code quickly and efficiently
 - Provided swift suggestions for color matching and styling
 - Generated a Readme Template for me to populate
+- Used in Conjunction with Course Materials for debugging

 </details>